- Last Updated: 08 September 2020 08 September 2020

-All activities must be under the sponsorship and supervision of competent adult(s) who are directly responsible to the organization/business requesting use of the facility/property/equipment.
+All activities must be under the sponsorship and supervision of a competent adult(s) who are directly responsible to the organization/business requesting the use of the facility/property/equipment.
 Each group is responsible for the behavior of its members.
 When participants are under 18 years old, minimum supervision is one adult to 25 participants.

-District administrators, the building principal, the events coordinator or the custodian on duty have the right to terminate any activity at any time if, in his/her judgment, there are violations of Board Policy, federal, state, or municipal laws, or if the activity is deemed to be hazardous to people, buildings, or equipment.
+District administrators, the building principal, the events coordinator, or the custodian on duty have the right to terminate any activity at any time if in his/her judgment, there are violations of Board Policy, federal, state, or municipal laws, or if the activity is deemed to be hazardous to people, buildings, or equipment.
 The Board reserves the right to revoke any lease, without liability, should such action be deemed necessary or desirable.

 Organizations/Businesses that use District facilities/properties/equipment must have in force, with insurers licensed to do business in the state of South Dakota, comprehensive general liability insurance with limits of no less than $1,000,000 per occurrence and which includes coverage for defense costs.
 In addition, every organization/business shall provide, on a replacement cost basis and with limits of no less than $300,000 per occurrence, (1) Damage to Rented Premises coverage or (2) Broad Form or Special Form property insurance that includes as Covered Property any School District property used by the organization/business.
 Every organization/business shall provide a current policy of insurance establishing these requirements are met prior to using District facilities/properties/equipment.
 The District reserves the right to request it be named an additional insured on any such insurance policies.

-Any person(s), organization or public body using District facilities/properties/equipment is responsible to the District for any and all damages that may be caused by reason of the use or occupancy.
+Any person(s), organization, or public body using District facilities/properties/equipment is responsible to the District for any and all damages that may be caused by reason of the use or occupancy.
 “Any and all damages” shall mean replacement costs.
 The District is not liable in any suit for damages which might arise as a result of such use or occupancy.

-Neither the Board, District, nor any officer or employee of the District, is liable for any injury that occurs as a result of the use of the facility/property/equipment regardless of the cause of the injury, including the design, maintenance and condition of the facility/ property/equipment.
+Neither the Board, District, nor any officer or employee of the District, is liable for any injury that occurs as a result of the use of the facility/property/equipment regardless of the cause of the injury, including the design, maintenance, and condition of the facility/ property/equipment.

 Priorities for Use